Markus-Stuppnig/Markus-Stuppnig/README.md

 - 🔭 I’m currently working on [my portfolio](https://www.stuppnig.net/)

-- 🌱 I’m currently learning about **cloud computing, next's, flutter**
+- 🌱 I’m currently learning about **cloud computing and cybersecurity**

 - 👨‍💻 All of my projects are available at [https://www.stuppnig.net/projects/](https://www.stuppnig.net/projects/)